 The ETS owns, publishes, designs and administers the GRE test.
 The ETS runs an official GRE website: http://www.ets.org/gre/.
-The official GRE website is the place where one can get all the GRE test information that they need to know.
-The official GRE website contains all the GRE test information like the eligibility criteria to take the test, test content and structuring, question types, preparation support, registration information, ways to obtain GRE scores etc. One who wishes to take the GRE can register for the test either online or offline.
-Online registrations can be made directly from the official GRE website.
-Apart from the mentioned GRE test information, one can know about the GRE Subject Tests, practice some sample questions to understand the question types better and view the score analyses to understand the competition that you will have to face.
+This official website is the place where one can get all the information that they need to know.
+This website contains all details, like the eligibility criteria to take the test, test content and structuring, question types, preparation support, registration information, ways to obtain the scores etc. One who wishes to take the test can register for the test either online or off line.
+Online registrations can be made directly from the official website.
+Apart from the above-mentioned information, one can know about the GRE Subject Tests, practice some sample questions to understand the question types better and view the score analyzes to understand the competition that you will have to face.
 One should report their scores for colleges officially through ETS.
 Refer to this link to find more information about score reporting: http://www.ets.org/gre/revised_general/scores/send/

-Further, you can also know the GRE test information such as testing dates, registration modes and obtain your scores once they will be released.
+Further, you can learn additional details, such as testing dates, registration modes and obtain your scores once they will be released.
 You can also know about the scholarship programs, avail fee waiver services provided that you are eligible.
 You can also purchase official preparation books and study materials at this website.

 GRE Test Structure

-GRE test includes three sections and assesses a multitude of abilities of the test takers.
+GRE comprises three sections and assesses a multitude of abilities of the test takers.
 The three sections of GRE are: